Equivariant Elliptic Cohomology and Mapping Stacks: Codescent for quasi-constant maps

 \begin{theorem} Assume that $X$ is normal.
 Then the assignment mapping $U \in \Zar{X}^T$ to the stack of quasi-constant maps defines a cosheaf on $\Zar{X}^T \, ,$

 \end{theorem} If $X$ satisfies the conclusion of Theorem \ref{proposition:codescentnormalvar}, we say that $ \Mapo{E}{[X/T]}$ satisfies $T$-equivariant Zariski codescent on $[X/T]$.
 In its main lines the proof of Theorem \ref{proposition:codescentnormalvar} closely parallels the argument given in the Section \ref{subsection:codescentnoaction} in non-equivariant case.
 However there are a few minor subtleties that arise when taking into account the $T$-action. \begin{remark} Let us stress that Theorem \ref{proposition:codescentnormalvar} fails if we consider finer topologies such as the \'etale or smooth topology on $[X/T]$.
-This is easily verified in examples.
 Consider for instance the case when $T=\bG_m$ and $X = \Spec k$.
 Then $\Spec k \to [\Spec k/\bG_m]$ is a smooth cover, but

 clearly is not. \end{remark}

 We start by proving Theorem \ref{proposition:codescentnormalvar} in two important special cases, namely when $X$ is isomorphic to an affine space or to a projective space.
 Up to fixing an isomorphism and applying a change of basis to $\bA^N$, we can diagonalize the action of $T$, which can then be written in standard form as follows.
 For every $\lambda = (\lambda_1, \ldots, \lambda_n) \in (\mathbb{G}_m)^n \cong T$, and $(z_1 \ldots z_N) \in \bA^N$